mattiasw/browserloop/PROJECT_CONTEXT.md

 - Element-specific screenshot capture with CSS selectors
 - **Intelligent browser lifecycle management** with automatic cleanup
 - Advanced timeout handling for different operations
+- **Cookie injection for authentication** with domain auto-derivation and timeout handling

 **Performance & Caching** ✅:
 - **ScreenshotCache class** with LRU eviction and configurable TTL